-When you or a loved one needs help to break an addiction to gambling activities, please consider the effective therapy methods offered by the experienced staff and therapists at Hope Counseling.
+When you or a loved one needs help to break an addiction to gambling activities, please consider the effective therapy methods offered by the experienced staff and therapists at Hope Counseling Southeast.
 We provide a safe, caring environment where men and women can address the issues that led to problem gambling activities, and find real help and healing.
 We also help individuals improve family relationships, and return to everyday life as a better person.

 Recognizing an Addiction to Gambling